- 1 Top 5 Best Blenders for Crushing Ice Compared

 The Oster Pro 1200 blender performs best when blending smaller amounts for single servings.
 You get a to-go cup included in the box that you can simply attach to the blender, blend your drink and go without needing to pour into a separate container.
 The blender also features a 7 different “smart” settings, which are just pre-set options for different blending applications.
 These settings were pretty decent, but we found it took the Oster Pro a little longer to chop up green smoothies to a consistency we liked.

-The blender didn’t struggle at all when crushing ice, though, which is something we expected with a strong 1200-watt motor.
-After we were done blending, we were a little disappointed that blender is specifically not self-cleaning.
+The blender didn’t struggle at all when crushing ice, though, which is something we expected with a strong 1200-watt motor providing more than enough ice crushing power.
+It is efficient in blending ice and frozen fruit, with the ability to use a blender and food processor interchangeably.
+After we were done blending, we were a little disappointed that the blender is specifically not self-cleaning.
 Instead, Oster instructs you to hand wash any remaining liquids and then pop the pitcher, blade assembly and lid into the dishwasher.
 While we were grateful the entire assembly is dishwasher safe, we would still have preferred to see self-cleaning capability, if just for the added convenience for people on the go.
 You might also like the best immersion blender.

 #5 AICOK BL1192 – Best ValueWHY WE LIKE IT: You may not have heard of AICOK, but their BL11092 blender features the most powerful motor on our list and offers a ton of premium options for an incredibly low price.

 High-end, high-powered blenders for crushing ice are usually extra expensive, with prices ranging into $300 and $400.
 The AICOK BL1192 offers a very similar feature set to blenders like the Vitamix and Blendtec, without chargin you an arm and a leg.
-With an incredibly powerful motor (1400 watts) and extra-large pitcher capacity (70 oz.), you’ll be blending tons of smoothies, milkshakes and other foods with ease.
+With an incredibly powerful motor (1400 watts) for rigorous ice crushing, and an extra-large pitcher capacity (70 oz.), you’ll be blending tons of smoothies, milkshakes and other foods with ease.
 Also check out the best electric kettle for your tea.